-- The deduction for expenditure by landlords on energy-saving items - Pre-owned assets
+- The deduction for expenditure by landlords on energy-saving items

+- Pre-owned assets

+- The accrued income scheme

+- The property allowance of £1,000

 National insurance:

 - The calculation of directors' national insurance on a month by month basis. - The offset of trading losses against non-trading income and capital gains.